cdowdy/concrete5-Magnific-Popup/README.md

 To Do's
 ------
-- [ ] create webp fallback images (progressive jpg) and have them load automagically for unsupported browsers.
+- [ ] create webp fallback images (progressive jpg/transparent png) and have them load automagically for unsupported browsers.
 - [ ] modal and css dialog support.
 - [ ] add image previews to gallery and possibly sorting order.
 - [ ] move inline block javascript to footer (bigger pain than I thought were possible).